gratefulness-app/grace/README.md

 2. **You want a customizable note sending/receiving app for an expensive cost of $0.00.**

 Grace allows you to befriend or follow users.
-Befriending ables you to send a note to that person and vice versa.
+Befriending allows you to send a note to that person and vice versa.
 Following a user does not prohibit you to send them a note, however it allows them to send you one.
 This is especially useful for social media accounts with large following.
 Not only that, it is useful for companies too!

+## Features
+- Card creation interface
+- Send created cards to your desired network(friends, groups, or followers) for unlimited times(rate-limited) for free!
+- Exposable QR code for friends and followers.
+- Note widget like Locket Widget, except for cards!
+(TBD)
+- PWA capability
+- Open-sourced card templates

 ### Caveats
 - This app allows you to create a note only in the app.
 It will not expose an API for customers.
 This is because:
   1. We want our grace cards to be handled by a human and not just a robot.
 We want them to be as genuine as possible and so—API is out of the scope of the project.
   2. I am an unemployed developer looking for a job.
 This project was both a gift to the community and part of my portfolio.
 This means that expensive features such as an exposed API is a no-no-mojo.

-## Features
-(TBD)

 ## Documentation
 (TBD)